benfoxall/benfoxall.github.com/_posts/2025-07-16-video-space.md

     &larr; More videos
 </label>

 ### Locating frames

 I was hoping to use the telemetry data from my [drone]; it produces a text file with the location of the drone as it captures video.
 However this doesn't include orientation or camera gimble info so I wasn't able to map it into a pose.

 So I decided to use [COLMAP], a Structure-from-Motion tool which allows you to take a series of images to build a 3d scene.
-COLMAP also captures the position from which each image was captured which I was able to use for working.
-And because this is general purpose, I could use it for videos other than drone footage.
+COLMAP also captures the position from which each image was captured which I was able to use for aligning the video frames.
+As a bonus, this works for for other video sources, not just drones.

 I wrote some slightly scrappy code to extract and serialise the poses and points into a ply file that I could load into a webgl component.
-You can read some of the process (and some gaussian splats) on this [bluesky] thread.
+You can read some of the process (and see some gaussian splats) on this [bluesky] thread.

 ### Implementation